tzunun/iono2/README.md

 	Terminator: The line that separates day and night, it is also referred to as the "grey line" and the "twilight zone".
 For more information see https://sos.noaa.gov/datasets/daynight-terminator-daily/

+**Important!**
+	This code has been tested on Ubuntu 18.04LTS other Linux distributions might work.